 How the ACE Provider Changes Impact RBT Professional Development

 The BACB’s August 2025 announcement didn’t just target BCBAs—it also reshaped the framework for RBT Professional Development under ACE Providers.
-The new standards formalize how RBT training must be structured, delivered, and documented, bringing technician education in line with broader professional standards.
+These RBT PDU ACE Provider Changes mean the new standards formalize how RBT training must be structured, delivered, and documented, bringing technician education in line with broader professional standards.
+In addition, the recent changes regarding RBT PDU ACE Providers have truly transformed expectations for all stakeholders.

 Key Shifts in RBT PD Expectations